Matedev8888/Portal-Emergency-Reboot/README.md

 1. If you haven't already, create a GitHub account
 2. Go to https://github.com/Matedev8888/Portal-Emergency-Reboot
 3. Open an issue
-4. Add files and tags
+4. Add files and labels
 5. Select the file you want to add
 6. (NOTE: you will get invited to contribute)